Ad fatigue is the bane of most advertisers’ existence.

 The previous section taught you what ad fatigue is and how to recognize it.
 Now let’s see some actionable advice on how to fight against it and useful advice on how to fight against it that you can add to your plan of action.

 1. Find Out the Root of the Problem

 Treating severe audience fatigue is like treating an infection.

 Taking antibiotics without any medical check-up could be useless – or even dangerous in some cases.
 Sure, a bacterial infection could technically be treated with antibiotics; but viral infections need antivirals.

 The first item on your list is finding the root cause of your ad fatigue.
 Here are the steps:

 - Analyze ad performance:

-- Use your regular tools to track the key metrics that reflect your campaign performances, such as click-through rates, conversion rates, and ad recall.
+- Use your regular software or AI tools to track the key metrics that reflect your campaign performances, such as click-through rates, conversion rates, and ad recall.
 The return on investment is also a good indicator to follow.